 SHOPPING If you enjoy expanding your wardrobe at minimal expense, you’ll be familiar with the concept of the thrift shop.
 These places – stocking second-hand clothes at low prices – aren’t too common in Prague, but the place to look is Vinohrady.

-BEER PUB If you’re looking for a bar with a cool vibe, a GREAT soundtrack, and a wide range of extremely reasonably priced beer, then you need look no further than Vinohrady’s very own Soma Bar.
-Be sure to make it there in time for the happy hour between 5 and 6 PM, when drinks are significantly cheaper than normal.
+COCKTAILS If you’re looking for a bar with a cool vibe, a GREAT soundtrack, piano (!) and a wide range of extremely tasty cocktails, then you need look no further than Vrsovice’s very own Café Bar Pilotů.
+It has been open only since September 2017 but quickly made its way to our list.

 Holešovice & Letná Districts